 - Food and Cooking

-Once the power goes out you can expect the food in your refrigerator to last up to six hours.
-Of course, this depends on how much food is in the refrigerator and how often the door is opened.
+Once the power goes out you can expect the food in your refrigerator to last up to six hours under ideal conditions.
+How long your food lasts depends on how much food is in the refrigerator, (the more the better), and of course, how often the door is opened,the age of the appliance, and the ambient air temperature.

 Perishables must be stored at 40 degrees Fahrenheit or 4.4 degrees Celsius or lower to prevent the growth of harmful bacteria.
 Once perishables have been exposed to temperatures above 40 degrees or 4.4 degrees respectively, harmful bacteria begins to grow.
 Foods in the freezer can be expected to last up to 48 hours.